outofmbufs/pidcontrol/README.md

 To limit the (unweighted!) integration term to a closed asymmetric range [lo, hi]:

+    m = I_Windup(lo, hi)

+It is also allowed to specify one argument, a tuple:

-    m = I_Windup((lo, hi))         # NOTE: one tuple arg, not two args
+    m = I_Windup((lo, hi))

-Note that the order in the tuple does not matter; the lower value will be the low limit and the higher value will be the high limit.
+Note that the order of the two values (`lo` and `hi`) does not matter; they will be sorted so that the smaller value will be the low limit and the larger value will be the high limit.

+In normal use cases the two limits should have opposite signs; however, this is not enforced.
+If, for example:

+    m = I_Windup(6, 9)

+then at startup time unless the first pid() call already gets the integration value all the way up to 6, the integration value will jump up to 6.
+It works analogously if both limits are negative.

 ### Integration reset and delay on setpoint change